RajatSharma123455/Reelify.ai/README.md

 - The frontend polls the backend at regular intervals to check if the video has been generated.

-- Once the video is ready, it is displayed on the frontend using a <video> element.
+- Once the video is ready, it is displayed on the frontend using HTML video tag.

 ## Limitations: